Team254/cheesy-arena/README.md

 * Sending baked goods to Pat

 ##Acknowledgements
-The following individuals contributed to make Cheesy Arena a reality:
+The following individuals contributed to make the initial release of Cheesy Arena a reality:

 * Tom Bottiglieri
 * James Cerar